pragmagrid/tensorflow/README.md

 This is a list of commands used to produce tensorflow-1.7.0-cp36-cp36m-linux_x86_64.whl file.
 The resulting file is now added to the google drive and is downloaded and included as an RPM distro when building the roll.
 The following instructions are an example of HOWTO.

-Follow initial install instructions from source https://www.tensorflow.org/install/install_sources#ConfigureInstallation
+Started with the  initial install instructions from source https://www.tensorflow.org/install/install_sources#ConfigureInstallation

 1. Download and install tensorboard, needed as a prerequisite before building tensorflow.
    - Get tensorboard-1.7.0-py3-none-any.whl  from https://pypi.org/project/tensorboard/1.7.0/#files